 The City cannot reach our goals without the support of other key agencies who own, operate and manage streets within the city.
 Hennepin County, the Minnesota Department of Transportation, the Minneapolis Park and Recreation Board and the University of Minnesota all hold critical roles in the way our streets function.
+We partner at both the project level and the system-wide planning level with these agencies.
 While the reach of the TAP covers all streets within the city regardless of ownership, we acknowledge the jurisdictional roles and responsibilities of our partners regarding their streets.

-Figure 9: Roadway jurisdiction
+Figure 10: Roadway jurisdiction